 Air embolism is blockage of blood supply to organs caused by bubbles in an artery.

-Air bubbles can enter the blood after pulmonary barotrauma (see Diving and Compressed Air Injuries: Pulmonary Barotrauma) or decompression sickness (see Diving and Compressed Air Injuries: Decompression Sickness) and travel to any organ in the body and block small blood vessels, most commonly those of the brain, but also of the heart, skin, and kidneys.
+Air bubbles can enter the blood after pulmonary barotrauma (see Pulmonary barotrauma) or decompression sickness (see Decompression Sickness) and travel to any organ in the body and block small blood vessels, most commonly those of the brain, but also of the heart, skin, and kidneys.
 A very large air embolism can block flow through the heart chambers or the large arteries.

 Air embolism is a leading cause of death among divers.
 Symptoms of air embolism usually appear within a few minutes of reaching the surface.
 Air embolism to the brain often resembles a stroke, resulting in confusion and partial paralysis or loss of sensation.
 Some people have sudden loss of consciousness or seizures.
 Severe air embolism can lead to shock (see Shock) and death.